Empowers decision-makers to improve health outcomes

 Guide resource allocation

-HealthPrism can find care deserts and populations facing health inequities to drive deployment of resources down to the neighborhood-level.
+HealthPrism can find care deserts and populations facing barriers to healthy outcomes to drive deployment of resources down to the neighborhood-level.

 Measure effectiveness